jmarkowski/codeviz/README.md

 # Installation

-No installation necessary for this script.
+You will need to have a [python3](http://www.python.org) interpreter installed to run the script.

-However, the script itself _requires_ __graphviz__ installed.
+Also, the script itself _requires_ __graphviz__ installed.
 Follow the install instructions from the graphviz website for your platform:

 * [fedora](http://www.graphviz.org/Download_linux_fedora.php)